php-pg/pgconn/README.md

     // parameter formats (1 - text; 0 - binary
     // One item per each paramValue or one item for all paramValues
     paramFormats: [],
-    // desired return rows format, such as paramFormats
+    // desired format of returned rows, such as paramFormats
     resultFormats: [],
 );
 $result = $rr->getResult();